linwoodc3/linwoodc3.github.io/_posts/2017-04-29-The-Imporance-of-Where-:-Adding-Spatial-Context-Using-Local-or-Web-\-based-Shapefiles.md

 ---
-title: "GitHub Gists for GIS in Python: Loading a Zipped Local or Web-based Shapefile with One Function"
+title: "The Importance of Where: Adding Spatial Context Using Local or Web-based Shapefiles"
 author:
   twitter: linwoodc3
 summary: This post introduces a utility function that can automatically read web-based or local shapefiles in zip format into the Python ecosystem.
 It takes one line of code!
 excerpt: "In the world of data science, we embrace the concept of spatial awareness and knowing where the data are (or datum is).
 In the same way that geospatial grounding (i.e. georeferenced data) brings clarity to a lost traveler, spatial context can bring clarity to a data set.
 Moreover, this “where” does not always have to apply to a location on the earth’s surface .
 Spatial context (i.e. analytic geometry), or understanding data in the context of geometric space, is just as enlightening."
 ---

-## GitHub Gists for GIS in Python: Loading a Zipped Local or Web-based Shapefile with One Function
+## The Importance of "Where": Adding Spatial Context Using Local or Web-based Shapefile
 **Date:** {{ page.date | date_to_rfc822 }}<br><br>

-There is nothing worse than not knowing where you are.
+There is nothing worse than being lost.

 We have all experienced it.
 It’s the panic that overtakes you when you don’t recognize your surroundings.
 The buildings and roads are unfamiliar.
 You don’t know where you are.
+You have no spatial context.
 Naturally, you focus on getting to a familiar landmark or location.
 Reaching that landmark brings a sense of relief.
 Comfort.
 Peace.
 Because you know where you are on a map, it’s easier to plot a course to your final destination.

 In the world of data science, we embrace the concept of spatial awareness and knowing where the data are (or datum is).
 In the same way that  familiar surroundings (i. e. [geo-referenced data](https://en.wikipedia.org/wiki/Georeferencing)) brings clarity to a lost traveler, spatial context can bring clarity to a data set.
 This “where” does not always have to apply to a location on the earth’s surface.
 Spatial context (i.e. [analytic geometry](https://en.wikipedia.org/wiki/Analytic_geometry)), or understanding data in geometric space, is just as enlightening.

+## Anscombe's Quartet - The Importance of Spatial Context
-[Ansecombe’s quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is a great example.
+[Anscombe’s quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) is a great example.
 Despite having nearly same summary statistics, the plots are nowhere near same.
 This is a reminder to plot your data before drawing a conclusion.
 It can prevent costly errors.

 Python's [`seaborn` library](https://seaborn.pydata.org/) includes this data set, and we load it and compute the summary statistics.
 Each column is a different data set, and it's clear that the numbers are nearly identical.<br><br>